clubside/mssql-db-document/readme.md

 ## Description

 Creates an HTML document that describes a SQL Server database.
-Output for each table includes columns, indexes and up to ten rows of sample data.
+Output for each table includes columns, indexes, foreign keys, check constraints and up to ten rows of sample data.
 A quick jump tag list of all tables is placed at the top.

 This is very work-in-progress for a specific need but I'm hoping to make it more robust for general usage.
-Feel free to make comments or suggestion in the Discussion area.
+Feel free to make comments or suggestion in the Discussions area.

 ## Usage